yaustn/hello-ethereum/articles/2-hello-world.md

 `truffle create contract` will create a new file `../contracts/HelloWorld.sol`

-Let's take a look at our [example HelloWorld contract](../truffle-hello-world/contracts/HelloWorld.sol):
+Next let's take a look at our [example HelloWorld contract](../truffle-hello-world/contracts/HelloWorld.sol):
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity >=0.4.22 <0.8.0;